 Communication Devices

-Explore the various options below: While New Zealand’s mobile phone coverage network is good in urban areas, it’s unlikely you’ll have reliable coverage in the backcountry unless you have a compatible satellite messenger device.
-You may choose to carry your mobile phone ‘just in case,' or for communication at the start/end of your trip, but it should never be relied on as your primary form of communication.
+New Zealand’s mobile phone coverage has improved with the launch of Starlink’s direct to cell mobile satellites powered by SpaceX.
+In partnership with Starlink, the One NZ Satellite TXT service launched in December 2024.
+It allows One NZ customers with an eligible mobile phone and plan to send and receive text messages from remote, rural and backcountry locations that are out of traditional cell tower coverage and where they have clear line of sight to the sky.
+There are some important things to know about how this service works.
+For full details on the satellite to mobile service, visit the One NZ website.
+While this service is an exciting step forward, we do not recommend you rely solely on your mobile phone as an emergency communication device.
+In the backcountry or even in areas close to/within urban environments, there are some places where you may not have a line of sight to the sky, such as in dense bush or at the bottom of a narrow valley or gulley.
+Even if you take another form of emergency communication, your phone is still a useful aid for navigation and non-emergency communication with friends and family.
+Where you can connect to satellite coverage, you’ll be able to update your trusted emergency contact on how you’re doing.
+Here are some tips for getting the best out of your phone while out on the track.
 When activated, a Personal Locator Beacon (PLB) sends your exact location to emergency services where they will get to you as soon as possible.
-Note that Personal Locator Beacons must only be used in life threatening situations.
 Once activated, the signal is picked up by satellite and/or aircraft.
 An alert message is relayed to the nearest Local User Terminal (LUT, ground station), which calculates the beacon’s position and sends the data to the Mission Control Centre (MCC).
-The MCC then sends the information to the RCCNZ, which in turn initiates a class II rescue operation.
-The beacons operate well with a clear view of the sky; avoid gorges or heavy foliage.
-Do not turn off once activated.
-Stay put.
+The MCC then sends the information to the RCCNZ (located in Lower Hutt), which in turn initiates a class II rescue operation.
+The beacons operate well with a clear view of the sky but may not work as quickly in gorges or heavy foliage where the sky is obscured.
+Do not turn off the device or move once you have activated it.
+Even if your message does not send immediately, satellites keep moving and within a few minutes one will come into sight of your location and the message will send.
 If it is a false alarm, get a message to RCCNZ (0508-4RCCNZ, or 0508-472-269 or if outside New Zealand +64 4 577 8030) or Police as soon as possible.
-Failure to do this may divert SAR resources from genuine emergencies and in doing so may endanger lives.
-Read more >> We have collated a list of New Zealand hire outlets for PLBs to the best of our knowledge.
+Failure to do this may divert SAR resources from genuine emergencies.
+Read more We have collated a list of New Zealand hire outlets for PLBs to the best of our knowledge.
 Please get in touch with us if you know any more places to hire PLBs.
-How to dispose of an old PLB Old or obsolete beacons need to be disposed of carefully to ensure they are not set off by accident.
+Old or obsolete beacons need to be disposed of carefully to ensure they are not set off by accident.
 Do not just throw them away, as a lot of time and money has been spent on search operations to dig beacons out of rubbish tips.
 The battery needs to be disconnected and the beacon disposed of according to local regulations, as many beacons contain hazardous materials.
 If you sell or dispose of a registered 406 MHz distress beacon, please let Rescue Coordination Centre New Zealand (RCCNZ) know by phoning 0800 406 111.
 Satellite messenger devices use the earth’s orbiting satellite systems to send messages or emergency distress notifications.
-Various devices offer differing services, which can include: distress/emergency signals; pre-programmed text/email messages; free form text/email messages; and route tracking using GPS capabilities.
+Various devices offer differing services, which can include distress/emergency signals, pre-programmed text/email messages, free form text/email messages and route tracking using GPS capabilities.
 Some devices allow you to use your mobile phone to send texts/calls using the satellite technology.
 Each device is different, so it is important that you research their specific functions and select one that meets your needs: Satellite phones are similar to mobile phones but use orbiting satellites (as opposed to mobile phone coverage towers) to connect to phone networks.
 A satellite phone can be used anywhere in the world to connect to domestic and international numbers, provided you have satellite coverage.
 Coverage will vary depending on your location.
 For example, being on top of a mountain with a clear view of the sky will give you better coverage and call quality when compared to calling from the bottom of a valley.
-You only have minutes to live if you are buried in an avalanche.
-If you are wearing a transceiver you have a significantly higher chance of being found quickly.
-So, whether you are recreating or working in avalanche prone terrain, you should always wear an avalanche transceiver and carry a shovel and a probe.
-Transceivers and safety equipment are available for purchase or hire through leading ski and snowboarding shops and outdoor equipment suppliers.
-The New Zealand Mountain Radio Service is a volunteer group that provides a backcountry communications service with scheduled calls.
-Here you can hear the weather forecasts or request emergency assistance.
-You can rent these devices from the services below:

 What are they?